 Want to work with Melissa?

-Melissa is a former therapist who provides executive coaching for entrepreneurs around the globe.
+Melissa is a former therapist who provides mindset coaching for ambitious professionals around the globe.
 Schedule your free discovery call HERE.

 * * * * * *

 Disclaimer: The Founders’ Fears & Failures is for educational, informational, and entertainment purposes only.
 It is not meant to be used for personal health advice and should not be construed to constitute personal or professional consultation or guidance, or to replace medical or mental health treatment.
 The opinions expressed by this podcast, including the podcast guests, are not meant to replace the advice of your healthcare provider.
 Always seek the advice of a medical or mental health provider regarding any questions or concerns you have about your medical and/or mental health needs.
 If you are in crisis, please visit this website to find a list of suicide hotlines around the globe.